How Long to Build a House from Scratch: Comprehensive Guide

 • Snow and Ice: Snow and ice can halt construction, create unsafe conditions, and disrupt material deliveries.

-• Extreme Heat: High temperatures can reduce worker productivity and safety, affecting concrete curing and the installation of certain materials.
+• Extreme Heat: High temperatures reduce worker productivity and safety, affecting concrete curing and the installation of certain materials.

 Strategies to Address Weather-Related Challenges